lventosa/blog-personal/about.markdown

 I like to talk, a lot, and sometimes I write too.

-Don't expect a linear blogging activity.
+Don't expect a constant blogging activity.

 You can reach me at hola@lauraventosa.com or visit my [Linkedin](https://www.linkedin.com/in/laura-ventosa-andreu-497b16122/) profile.